CoverlessDev/WM278/README.md

 ### Regular User
 - **Access**: Limited access to the system.
 - **Features**: Can view and manage inventory levels, generate inventory reports, and update their profile information.

+### Buyer
+- **Access**: Access to purchasing management and inventory tracking.
+- **Features**: Can manage purchasing orders, view and manage inventory levels, generate inventory reports, and update their profile information.

 ### Administrator
 - **Access**: Full access to the system.